 If you work at a sitting desk or stand all day, the spine does not have time to heal and it is constantly irritated by compression.
-With this treatment, it will allow the spine to decompress and bring nutrients into the spine allowing the body to heal faster.
+This treatment will allow the spine to decompress and bring nutrients into the spine allowing the body to heal faster.

 You may be wondering what it looks like to be decompressed on a machine.
-The picture below is an accurate depiction of what it'll be when you're on the machine.
+The picture below is an accurate depiction of a patient receiving the treatment on the machine.

-During the spinal decompression therapy, patients will remain in clothes and lie on the table.
-The harness will be placed around the hips and attach to traction machine which will control the tension and weight it will use to distract the spine.
+During spinal decompression therapy, patients will remain in clothes and lie on the table.
+The harness will be placed around the hips and attached to a traction machine which will control the tension and weight it will use to distract the spine.

-This is an IMPORTANT distinction between the decompression units people by for home use where you are turned upside down.
+This is an IMPORTANT distinction between the decompression units people buy for home use where you are turned upside down.

-It's a dangerous treatment if you don't know what you're doing with the home unit because everyone weighs differently and the angle you turn upside down affect how much the spine is being pulled.
-There's no accurate measurement of how many pounds of tension is being used in this home method.
+It’s a dangerous treatment if you don’t know what you’re doing with the home unit because every person has a different weight and the angle you turn upside down affects how much the spine is being pulled.
+There’s no accurate measurement of how many pounds of tension are being used in this home method.

 We always urge patients to use the home machine with caution.
-It has helped some people using the home machine, but there have been cases where it has made the problem worse or ineffective.
+The home machine has helped some people but there have been cases where it has made the problem worse or ineffective.

 Now that you know a little more about spinal decompression, are you a good candidate for spinal decompression?

-If you're experiencing lower back pain, sciatica (leg pain), neck pain, arm numbness/tinging, degenerated disc, or bulging disc, spinal decompression is highly recommended for you.
+If you’re experiencing lower back pain, sciatica (leg pain), neck pain, arm numbness/tingling, degenerated disc, or bulging disc, spinal decompression is highly recommended for you.

-Those that do not qualify are patients with a broken vertebra, history of spinal fusion, artificial disc or have had multiple surgeries without recovery are not good candidates for spinal decompression therapy.
-Additionally, patients who are not advised as ideal candidates are those with the following conditions:
+Those that do not qualify are patients with a broken vertebra, history of spinal fusion, artificial disc, or have had multiple surgeries without recovery.
+Additionally, patients with the following conditions are not ideal candidates: